 Defective products kill.
 A car with a design flaw, a medication with inadequate warnings, or a tool with a manufacturing defect can all result in death.
 Product liability wrongful death cases involve manufacturers and distributors.

 These cases are emotionally devastating.
-You're grieving while simultaneously pursuing a lawsuit.
-You're reliving the events leading to death repeatedly in depositions, court filings, and trial preparation.
-You're quantifying in dollars the loss of a person you loved.
+You are grieving while pursuing a lawsuit at the same time.
+You are reliving the events leading to death repeatedly in depositions, court filings, and trial preparation.
+You are quantifying in dollars the loss of a person you loved.
 This is hard.

 Wrongful death cases also take significant time.
 Discovery is extensive.
 Defendants fight hard because the stakes are high.
 Medical malpractice wrongful death cases can take 2-3 years or longer to resolve.
 The litigation costs are substantial: expert witness fees, depositions, and court costs all add up.
 These costs are paid from the recovery.